jeremyButtler/alnSeq/README.md

   working on OpenBSD (the OS I mainly use), but it is only working on the Debain Linux machine I am testing with non-stdout output.
-Use a ">", "|", or "-out file.aln" to get the proper output.
+Use a ">", "|", or "-out file.aln" to no error out.
-- The Smith Waterman alignment is not working and is what I am currently working on.
-I am not sure if the errors I am dealing with are in the alignment or the printing.
+- The Smith Waterman alignment is working, but printing out needs a redirect like the Needleman Wunsch on linux.
-- The multi-output Smith Water alignment is what I will move onto next.
-Currently not working.
+- I am not sure if multi-output Smith Water alignment is working.
+I will start debugging this next.

 # Building and running alnSeq